Yesha0405/AssetFlow-Enterprise-System/README.md

 # AssetFlow – Enterprise Asset & Resource Management System

-This repository now uses one clear main structure for the hackathon team.
+This repository is for Oddo Hackhathon.

 ## Team Ownership